sdercolin/vlabeler/README.md

 - `Space`: play the current entry, or stop playing if already playing
 - `Shift` + `Space`: play the current sample file, or stop playing if already playing
 - `Ctrl` + mouse click: play the clicked section
+- `Alt` + mouse drag on parameters: play the audio near the cursor's position while moving

 ### Scrolling